QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 \ which is exactly :eq:`eq-pr4`

-**Thus, at our guess of the equibrium price system the allocation that solves the planning problem also solves the problem that a firm faces in a competitive equilibrium**
+**Thus, at our guess of the equilibrium price system the allocation that solves the planning problem also solves the problem that a firm faces in a competitive equilibrium**